Universal Robots (UR) can be programmed with RoboDK using two different methods: URP files and Script files.

 The Graphical User Interface of a UR robot is called PolyScope (as shown in the following image).

 The IP of the robot is required execute programs directly from the RoboDK simulator.
 It is also possible to transfer program files through FTP.

 The IP of the robot can be retrieved from the About menu in the UR’s teach pendant main screen.

 The robot must be connected to the computer through an Ethernet connection (direct connection or through a network).
 A Ping test allows testing if the Network link has properly been stablished.

 Robot drivers provide an alternative to Offline Programming (where a program is generated, then, transferred to the robot and executed).
-With robot drivers, it is possible to run a simulation directly on the robot (Online Programming).
+You can run a simulation from RoboDK directly on the robot (Online Programming).
 More information available in the Robot Drivers section.

 There should be a green message displaying Ready if the connection succeeded.

 The robot can be moved by selecting Get robot joints, Move Joints and Move Linear, from the connection menu.

 There are two different methods to run the program from the PC to the robot: